sadgrlonline/technical-notes/PHP/README.md

 ## isset()

-This is used to check if for a value, usually a form field value or some variable.
+This is used to check for a value, usually a form field value or some variable.
+The best way I think about this is that it's basically a **trigger** which is only pulled when the **isset()** condition is met.

 ```php